zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-html-css-sanitization.md

 <a name="html-sanitization-attribute-data-bind-sanitization"></a>
 ### Attribute data-bind sanitization

+The `data-bind` value is sanitized to allow simple binding and logics, but no complex JavaScript is allowed.

 <a name="html-sanitization-css-sanitization"></a>
 ### CSS sanitization

-All CSS properties are allowed, with a few exceptions.
+All CSS properties are allowed, with a few exceptions based on the criteria listed previously.
 The following properties are sanitized as described.

 | Property | Criterion | Reason |
 | -------- | --------- | ------- |